-Prior to her appointment to be Inspector General, Ms. Salehi was the Chief of Staff at the Office of Inspector General (OIG) at the U.S. Department of State.
+Prior to her appointment to be Inspector General, Ms. Salehi was the Chief of Staff at the U.S. Department of State OIG.
 There, she provided executive leadership to a global workforce of auditors, investigators, and inspectors providing oversight of State and the U.S. Agency for Global Media programs and operations.
 She also previously served in a Senior Executive Service role at the U.S. Agency for International Development OIG and was the Acting Inspector General and the Counsel to the Inspector General at EXIM OIG.
 Before joining EXIM OIG, Ms. Salehi served at the U.S. Department of Agriculture for nearly five years.

 Ms. Salehi started her career as an attorney in the District of Columbia working for prominent law firms, specializing in financial industry and white-collar criminal investigations, before joining the Federal Government.
 She was also an Adjunct Professor at Howard University School of Law.